 - Run warm water – When the temperature is extremely low and there is a high risk of pipes freezing, let a little warm water drip from a faucet.
 This small trickle could keep your pipes from freezing.

 If you turn on the faucets and no water comes out, your pipes may be frozen.
-Leave the faucets open, and call a plumber right away.
-You will find cheap plumbing services from Utah Rooter.
-Our plumbing company in Salt Lake City is experienced, trained and ready to help you resolve your plumbing issues quickly and professionally.
+Leave the faucets open, and call a professional right away.
+You will find cheap installation services from Utah Rooter.
+Our company in Salt Lake City is experienced, trained, and ready to help you resolve your drain cleaning and rootering issues quickly and professionally.